PWSD #5 OF GREENE COUNTY MO5024230

 Population: 1400.
 This is the equivalent residential population served including non-bill paying customers.
-MCLG: Maximum Contaminant Level Goal, Or the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG: Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCGLs allow for a margin of safety.
 MCL: Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCGLs as feasible using the best available treatment technology.
 SMCL: Secondary Maximum Contaminant Level, or the secondary standards that are non-enforceable guidelines for contaminants and may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor or color) in drinking water.
 EPA recommends these standards but does not require water systems to comply.
 AL: Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.
 TT: Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.
 90th Percentile: For lead and copper testing.
 10% of the test results are above this level and 90% are below this level.
 Range of Results: Shows the lowest and highest levels found during a testing period, if only one sample was taken, then this number equals the highest value.
 Level Found: is the average of all test results for a particular contaminant.
 Range of Results: Shows the lowest and highest levels found during a testing period.
 If only one sample was taken, then this number equals the Level found.
-MRLDG: Maximum Residual Disinfectant Level Goal, or the level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG: Maximum Residual Disinfectant Level Goal, or the level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDL: Maximum Residual Disinfectant Level, or the highest level of a disinfectant allowed in drinking water.

 PPB: parts per billion or micrograms per liter. ppm: parts per million or milligrams per liter. n/a: not applicable.
-NTU: Nephelometirc Turbidity Unit, used to measure cloudiness in drinking water.
+NTU: Nephelometric Turbidity Unit, used to measure cloudiness in drinking water.
 MFL: million fibers per liter, used to measure asbestos concentration. nd: not detectable at testing limits.

-The state has reduced monitoring requirements for certain contaminants to less often than often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+The state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Records with a sample year more than one year old are still considered representative.

 Regulated Collection Highest Range Unit MCL MCGL Typical